Twisted Arrow Construction for Segal Spaces: Preservation Properties of the Twisted Arrow Construction

+The composition is the identity and hence also an equivalence.
+Hence, by $2$-out-of-$3$, the right-hand map is also an equivalence. \end{proof}

 We are finally ready to prove the main result of this section. \begin{theorem} If $W$ is a complete Segal space, then $\Tw W$ is a complete Segal space. \end{theorem} \begin{proof} By \cref{prop:segal} we only need to check the completeness condition.
+We now have the following diagram.

-By \cref{prop:twisted equiv pullback} and the pasting property of pullbacks, we have the following diagram, where the left hand square is a pullback
+By \cref{prop:twisted equiv pullback}, the right-hand square is a strict pullback square and a homotopy pullback square.
+Moreover, by \cref{lemma:twisted equiv pullback}, the whole rectangle is a homotopy pullback square.
+Hence, the left-hand square is a homotopy pullback square.

 Since $W$ is a complete Segal space, $W_0^{op}\times W_0\xrightarrow{\simeq}W_{hoequiv}^{op}\times W_{hoequiv}$ is an equivalence of spaces, which implies that $\Tw(W)_0\xrightarrow{\simeq}\Tw(W)_{hoequiv}$ is an equivalence of spaces. \end{proof}